utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 Through its user-friendly, no-code interface, you can seamlessly craft workflow management and robotic process automation (RPA) solutions.
 These include integrated AI for decision support and document handling, all achieved without the need for coding.<br>

 ### What is a Business process?
+SAP's definition of Business Process
+For details, check here.

 ### Business Process Management
 ### What is an Automation?
 ### Product capabilities